csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 ```

 Then execute the program again.
-Ideally the program does not crash and should still produce correct answers:
+Ideally, the program does not crash and should still produce correct answers:

 - Does `'w'` occur in both arrays → `true`
 - First value that occurs in both arrays → `'P'`